HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 3) File > Make a Copy of the Google Sheet template to your Google Drive

+4) Click the blue Share button, click Advanced, set to Anyone with the link > Can View the Sheet

-4) File > Publish your Google Sheet to the public web.
+5) File > Publish your Google Sheet to the public web, so the Leaflet map code can read it.
+(Don't forget this!)

 ![](lmwgs-2-make-copy-640.gif)